eichelb4rt/ArXiv-Notifications/README.md

 This script is meant to search for new papers, summarize them using an LLM and send out a pdf file via email.
 We further provide functionality to let it run once a day on windows.

+## LLM
+In this version, we are using the free [Mistral](https://console.mistral.ai/) model.
+If you want to change it, simply provide a different function to the `make_summaries` function.

 ## Requirements
 ```
 conda create --name arxiv_update